MattLiangYH/segfault-heartfault_SCDFXIBM/README.md

    ```
    {"ok":true,"result":[{"update_id":77xxxxxxx,"message":{"message_id":550,"from":{"id":34xxxxxxx,"is_bot":false,"first_name":"ManHay","last_name":"Hong","username":"manhay212","language_code":"en-HK"}
    ```
+   If you don't see this, you might need to send the "/start" message again.
 Look for “id”, for instance, 34xxxxxxx above is my chat id.
 Look for yours and put it as your bot_chatID in the code above.

 7. Repeat the steps above if you want to use two chatbots, except now replace the bot_token1 and bot_chatID1 fields respectively.
 8. Run the attached python code.